MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-02-complete-ai-travel-agent.md

     In this code, you use the **ImportPluginFromType** method to import your plugin.
 Then you use the **InvokeAsync** method to invoke your plugin function.
 The **InvokeAsync** method takes the plugin name, function name, and a dictionary of parameters.
 Finally, you print the result to the console.
 Next, run the code to make sure it's working.

+1. Open the terminal by selecting Terminal > New Terminal.

 1. In the terminal, enter `dotnet run`.
 You should see the following output:

     ```output